 - Describe the existing environmental values of the area that may be affected by the project.
-Environmental values are defined in section 9 of the Environmental Protection Act 1994, environmental protection policies and other documents such as the Australian Water Quality Guidelines for Fresh and Marine Waters (ANZECC & ARMCANZ, 2000).
+Environmental values are defined in section 9 of the Environmental Protection Act 1994, environmental protection policies and other documents such as the Australian Water Quality Guidelines for Fresh and Marine Waters (ANZECC & ARMCANZ, 2000), the National Water Quality Management Strategy (NWQMS) and the former Environmental Protection Agency Guideline: Establishing Draft Environmental values and Water Quality Objectives, and the Queensland Water Quality Guidelines 2006.
 Environmental values may also be derived following recognised procedures, such as described in the ANZECC & ARMCANZ 2000 guidelines.
 Environmental values will be described referring to background information and studies, which will be included as appendices to the EIS. - Describe the potential adverse and beneficial impacts of the project on the identified environmental values. - Describe any cumulative impacts on environmental values caused by the project, either in isolation or by combination with other known existing or planned development or sources of contamination. - Propose environmental protection objectives and commitments.
 All environmental protection commitments must be measurable and auditable. - Examine viable alternative strategies for managing impacts.
 These alternatives will be presented and compared in view of the stated objectives and standards to be achieved.
 Discuss available techniques, including best practice, to control and manage impacts to the nominated objectives.
 This section will detail the environmental protection measures to be used in the planning, construction, operations, rehabilitation and decommissioning stages of the project and any associated works.
 Measures will prevent, or where prevention is not possible, minimise environmental harm and maximise social, economic and environmental benefits of the project.
 Preferred measures will be identified and described in more detail than other alternatives. - Describe any computational model used to make predictions of impacts and/or outcomes of mitigation measures.
 The description will address the inputs, assumptions, limitations, sensitivities, accuracy and precision of the model.

-Any maps or figures showing the position of features or boundaries will use latitudes and longitudes on the GDA94 datum.
+Any maps or figures showing the position of features or boundaries will use Geocentric Datum of Australia coordinates in the GDA94 datum.
 Latitudes and longitudes on the GDA94 datum will also be used in the text to describe the locations of any features (such as discharge points) or boundaries that may be relevant to subsequent approvals.